planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** The social situation plays out as it would.
 > -   **Twists:** *Delay, lose Contact, offend ally, reveal secret, etc.*

 Success shifts the narrative for the better, but the views of those involved still depend on the actual argument.
-If no one uses Persuade, the Guide simply role-plays the other character or group's reaction as they would expect it to play out.
+If no one uses Parley, the Guide role-plays the reaction as they would expect it to play out.

-Edge makes it more difficult for others to undo the persuasion later.
-Note this sticky belief in the Resources section of their character sheet.
-It is now something they "own," for better or worse.
+Edge makes it harder for others to undo the persuasion later.
+Note this sticky belief in the Resources section of their character sheet; it is now something they “own,” for better or worse.

-Players on the losing side of Persuasion can either choose to be good sports about it and go along, or outright reject the manipulation.
+Players on the losing side of Persuasion can either go along with it or outright reject the manipulation outright.
 Going along with it can easily justify an XP highlight!

 ### Race

-It takes a steady hand to keep control during a high-speed chase or aerial dogfight.
-The fastest racer wins, but if everyone is going the same Speed the winner is the one with the highest Edge.
-Racers can choose their own Speed up to their vehicle's max, but the current Speed is also the Difficulty of their Handling (p.65) Check.
-The Guide can also spice up the course with obstacles, which add 1d6 to the Difficulty.
+High stakes race or chase scenes often benefit from some structure.
+After dealing with obstacles and dirty tricks, the driver reaching the end with the highest Speed wins.
+If tied for Speed, the highest Edge wins.
+Race Checks are POISE vs. current Speed, with obstacles adding Difficulty.

-**Check:** Handling (CONCEPT) vs. current Speed
+**Check:** POISE vs. current Speed

 {: .outcomes }

-> -   **Success:** Kept up pace and stayed in control.
+> -   **Success:** Maintains control and keeps pace with the Speed group.
-> -   **Edge:** Their lead on other racers in the same Speed group.
+> -   **Edge:** Their lead on other racers or spent on Stunts.
-> -   **Failure:** Crash damage to vehicle and occupants
+> -   **Failure:** 1d6+Speed crash damage to vehicle and occupants.
-> -   **Twists:** *Delay (sidetracked next Round, lose lead), create obstacle, waste fuel, lose parts, etc.*
+> -   **Twists:** *Delay (drop 1 Speed, falling out of current group until next stretch), waste fuel, lose parts, mod fails, etc.*

-You can spend Edge on stunts instead of playing fair like a chump:

--   **Steady:** smooth out the ride and line up the target; add Edge as a bonus to any occupant's Attacks on their target.

--   **Swerve:** juking or angling, Edge increased Difficulty of any foe's Attack on the vehicle until your next Action.
+A Race expands Zones into much longer stretches of track, each about half mile long and lasting a minute or so.
+All racers make their checks and compare Edge for the lead.
+Lead mostly matters in the final stretch, until then Edge can be spent on the Stunts below.
+These are decided after everyone makes their Check and do not require Initiative.
+Mixing and matching Edge on different Stunts is allowed:

+- **Muscle**: aggressive maneuvering hinders another driver’s Stunts.
+Spent Edge reduces the Edge of another driver in the same stretch.
+This can be done at any time to cancel someone else’s Edge Stunt on a one for one basis.
--   **Splatter:** skid up mud or dirt onto the windshield.
-Inflicts Edge as Difficulty to target's Handling Checks until cleaned.
-Must be going the same speed as the target and have something to splatter.
+- **Splatter**: skid up mud or dirt onto the target vehicle with the same lead or lower.
+Edge inflicts +1 Visibility Cover (max +3) for everyone on the vehicle until each of them cleans it off with an Action.
+- **Steady**: races are so intense the driver and passengers cannot normally act.
+Each Edge spent smooths out the ride so the driver or a chosen passenger may take their Action during the Stretch.
+- **Swerve**: juking or angling, Edge inflicts +1 Difficulty to Attacks made on the vehicle until the next Stretch.

-Ramming or sideswiping is an Attack.
-Current speed is king -- a slower vehicle cannot normally ram a faster one.
-Altitude can matter too; a ground vehicle cannot ram an airborne vehicle, except in wild situations.
-The Guide must wield their best judgment as usual.
+The Steady Stunt above allows an Initiative Round of combat within the current stretch, only for the select drivers or passengers who gained their Action.
+This special round takes place after all the Stunts above are applied.
+In case of arguments, highest lead goes first.
+Ramming or sideswiping (p.65) is an Attack.
+Current speed is king – a slower vehicle cannot normally ram a faster one.
+Altitude can also matter; ground vehicles cannot ram an airborne vehicle, except in wild situations.
+The Guide must wield their best judgment.

 ### Rally

-Restores Mettle by shaking off the pain of flesh wounds.
-This is a Check of MOTIVE vs. the current Mettle of the character, restoring one or two points of Mettle, more with Edge.
-This cannot restore negative Mettle -- at that point, the harm is lasting.
-Rallies are vital for staying in a long fight against powerful foes.

-**Check:** MOTIVE vs. current Mettle

-{: .outcomes }

-> -   **Success**: Restore two Mettle and end the effect of a Rattle.
-> -   **Edge:** *Restore that many extra Mettle.*
-> -   **Failure:** Restore only one point of Mettle.
-> -   **Twists:** *Delay, reveal secret, offend ally, draw more foes, etc.*

-If a gracious ally who passed Initiative to them has a higher NATURE than the rallier's MOTIVE, the Rallying character may Check on that instead.
-Play it up as words of encouragement.

-A successful Rally also clears the effects of a Rattle, below:
+The character shakes off the pain, stands on their hind legs like a man, and puts their guard back up.
+A Rally simply doubles current Mettle, not exceeding the maximum of course.
+Current Mettle must be higher than zero (1+) to Rally.

+Because of the doubling, a Rally is most effective at half Mettle, and less worthwhile when higher or lower.
+When to Rally is an important tactical choice, made easier if one has strong allies or cover to give some breathing space during combat.

 ### Rattle

-Taunting, threatening, trash-talking, and demoralizing an enemy.
-This Action is only effective if the target can understand the onslaught of indignity hurled at them.
-Rattle is a Check of NATURE vs. current Mettle, but a spiteful, authoritative, or comedic CONCEPT can do.
-This afflicts them with self-doubt and raises the Difficulty of their Rallies.
-A thoroughly rattled foe is inclined to surrender or flee.
+Taunting, threatening, trash-talking, and demoralizing an enemy makes it harder for them to reach into their personal wellspring of courage.
+Some nonlethal attacks like cutting off buttons or brandishing a weapon artfully can qualify.
+This is only effective if the target can grasp the indignity of it.
+Rattle is a Check of NATURE vs. MOTIVE, but a spiteful, authoritative, or comedic CONCEPT can do.
+This inflicts the Rattled Status, preventing the target from using a Rally or Surge.
+Foes discombobulated in this way often opt to surrender or flee.

-**Check:** NATURE vs. current Mettle
+**Check:** NATURE vs. MOTIVE

 {: .outcomes }

-> -   **Success:** Foe adds +2 Difficulty to Rallies.
+> -   **Success:** Target cannot Rally on their next Action.
-> -   **Edge:** *each Edge further raises Rally Difficulty by one.*
+> -   **Edge:** *effect lasts until after another Action.*
-> -   **Failure:** Foe adds only +1 Difficulty to Rallies.
+> -   **Failure:** target keeps their cool somehow.
 > -   **Twists:** *Delay, reveal secret, offend ally, draw more foes, etc.*

-The Difficulty increase lasts until the end of the Scene or a successful Rally.
-They may gripe about it later but the actual sting fades with time.

-Difficulty increases from multiple rattlers do not stack.
-A target only feels the most hurtful heckling that Scene.
+Using some sort of revelation or dirt can grant a bonus.
+For example, revealing the target’s partner was unfaithful, they made a mistake, are surrounded, etc. True or not, it must be something the target would care about.
+Events in the game or the Know Action may reveal these.
+Some may only be used once; this is a tricky tactic and should be treated sensibly at the table.

+A rattled target cannot be rattled again until it wears off.

 ### Sneak

-Moving silently and hiding in shadows are great ways to evade foes and get into places you aren't supposed to be.
-This only allows you to *remain* unnoticed by others.
+Moving silently and hiding in shadows are great ways to evade foes and get into places you aren’t supposed to be.
+This only allows you to remain unnoticed by others.
 It is not possible if someone is looking right at you, or you do not have anywhere to hide.
 This is a Check of POISE vs. MOTIVE, or the highest MOTIVE in a group.
 A Stealthy CONCEPT can swap in for POISE, if higher.

 **Check:** POISE vs. MOTIVE